c-sanders/Quaternion/README.md

 i\frac{1}{\sqrt{3}} + j\frac{1}{\sqrt{3}} + k\frac{1}{\sqrt{3}}
 ```

 This point should have a distance from the origin of the $i$, $j$, and $k$ axes which is equal to 1.
+We can
+confirm this as follows;

 ```math
 \pm \sqrt{\Biggl(i\frac{1}{\sqrt{3}}\Biggr)^{2} + \Biggl(j\frac{1}{\sqrt{3}}\Biggr)^{2} + \Biggl(k\frac{1}{\sqrt{3}}\Biggr)^{2}}